-Building a Kickass Growth Team: Everything you need to succeed
+Building a Kickass Growth Team: Everything You Need To Succeed

-1. Independent Growth Team
+The Independent Growth Team structure and definition

 Advantages:

-• Team members can focus entirely on growth metrics without distraction
+• Singular focus on growth metrics

-• Cross-functional collaboration happens naturally within the team
+• Natural cross-functional collaboration within the team

-• Clear accountability for growth results
+• Clear accountability for outcomes

-• Consistent prioritization methodology across all growth initiatives
+• Consistent prioritization across all growth initiatives

 Disadvantages: